Amazed by this story? Share it with other pet lovers.

 “We knew he was scared and we weren’t about to leave him,” said Daniel.
 “I grabbed a chair and was determined to wait all night if I had to.”

 With Ginger more than 20 feet in the air and visibly exhausted, the couple grabbed a blanket and prepared to catch him in case of a fall.
 Suddenly, Ginger lost his grip on a frail branch and came tumbling down.
 The duo outstretched the blanket and lunged to the location he was falling, but were a second too late.
-Ginger clipped the blanket and crashed to the floor, severely breaking his leg.
+Ginger clipped the blanket and crashed to the ground, severely breaking his leg.
 The injured feline attempted to dart away again, but Daniel stopped him and wrapped him in the blanket.
 Once Ginger was secured, Daniel loaded him into the car and rushed him to Animal Emergency Hospital of Redmond for immediate treatment.

 As soon as the family arrived, the veterinary staff sprang into action to stop Ginger’s bleeding and stabilize him.
 Ginger required an overnight stay with constant attention and treatment.
 When morning approached, the veterinary staff recommended Ginger to a specialist in Seattle to undergo multiple surgeries on his jaw and leg.